Email Marketing for Small Business: The No-BS Guide to Picking the Right Platform

 Moosend - Best Value for Advanced Features

 Pricing: Pro plan starts at $9/month (or $7/month billed annually) for 500 contacts with unlimited emails.
-No permanent free plan-only a 30-day trial.
+No permanent free plan - only a 30-day trial.

-What sucks:
+What worked:

-Constant Contact - Best for Local/Service Businesses
+Constant Contact - Best for Local and Service Businesses

 Pricing: 30-day free trial (no credit card required).
 Lite plan starts at $12/month for 500 contacts.
 Standard plan at $35/month adds automation and other features.

-What sucks:
+What worked:

 - No permanent free plan